kianjw/Dyslexia_prediction/README.md

 ---

 ## Contact
-If you have any questions or encounter issues, feel free to open an issue or contact the project maintainer.
+If you have any questions or encounter issues, feel free to open an issue or contact through kian.ttvi@gmail.com

 ---